MIAM - Mediation Information and Assessment meeting

 • how to prepare for a joint meeting

-Following your MIAM, we will decide what to do next.
+Following your Information meeting (MIAM), we will talk about what you want to do next.
 There are two options:

-• If you decide you would like to try a joint meeting, I will invite the other participant to a MIAM.
+• If you decide you would like to try a joint meeting, I can invite the other participant to a MIAM.

-• If mediation is not appropriate for your case or you do not wish to mediate, I will issue a C100 or Form A so you can take your case to court.
+• If mediation is not appropriate for your case or you do not wish to mediate, I can issue a C100 or Form A so you could take your case to court.
 The certificate is issued on a court form and is valid for four months from the date of your MIAM.